The Curse of Lokrum Island

 Seclusion and nature do strange things to people and Lokrum Island inspires a liberal vibe to undress in the open.
 There is even a nudist beach where tan lines can be erased without consequence.

-When in Rome….I contributed to the cool colour scheme with my blue polka dot swimsuit and braved the shockingly cold pool.
-The rocks are slippery and difficult to navigate underwater, so reef shoes are a must, or in my case, improvisation with ballerina flats.
+When in Rome….I waded in and braved the shock of the cold pool.
+The rocks are slippery and difficult to navigate underwater, so reef shoes are a must.
+Or in my case, improvised ballerina flats.
 The whole experience was heavenly and Lokrum was a firm highlight of my two-week trip across Eastern Europe.

-Being a Northern English redhead with rain etched onto my DNA, I felt my sun and fun quota reach capacity.
+Being a Northern English redhead, I felt my sun and fun quota reach capacity.
 Curious to explore in the two hours before the last boat, I wandered to the island’s south-west edge.

 I stopped sharply as a breathtaking drop opened up at my feet.
 Never in a million years would I be brave enough, but the devil on my shoulder uttered “jump…jump…”.
 Maybe in another lifetime when I’m reborn with guts.